TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Method

 To analyze this impact, we conduct a pilot study.
 Specifically, we manually remove the FPs based on their (a) confidence scores and (b) intersection-over-union (IoU) rates with ground-truth boxes in descending order.
 The corresponding results are presented in Fig.~\ref{fig:performance vs fps}.
 The log-average miss rate progressively decreases (lower values are better) as the FPs are removed.
 Furthermore, the log-average miss rate decreases rapidly when FPs with (a) high scores and (b) low IoU rates are removed.
 This reveals that FPs with high scores may be mainly distributed in the background regions, and these FPs are more detrimental.
 This phenomenon may be attributed to the similarity in shape between objects in the FPs' regions and pedestrians, as shown in Fig.~\ref{fig:noisy features and tf features}~(a).
 The shape similarity confuses the model, leading to the generation of noisy features and a number of FPs.

 We propose a target-aware fusion strategy to address the noisy feature issue.
-The primary objective of our strategy is to enhance feature representations in target regions, while simultaneously suppressing those in non-target regions.
-To achieve this goal, we introduce a feature fusion module (FFM) to combine complementary features, a feature refinement module (FRM) to discriminate between target and non-target features, and a correlation-maximum loss function to enhance feature contrast.
+We introduce a feature fusion module (FFM) to combine complementary features, a feature refinement module (FRM) to discriminate between target and non-target features, and a correlation-maximum loss function to enhance feature contrast.
 Our target-aware fusion strategy significantly reduces FPs, as shown in Fig.~\ref{fig:performance vs fps}.
 Additionally, we showcase the feature visualizations of both the previous fusion strategy and our target-aware fusion strategy using t-distributed stochastic neighbor embedding (t-SNE)~\cite{tsne}, as depicted in Fig.~\ref{fig:tsne}.
 Within the t-SNE map, our target-aware fusion strategy tightly clusters points of the same class and effectively separates those from different classes.
 This demonstrates that our fusion strategy can generate contrast-enhanced features.